LionSR/TeXRA/coauthor-for-vs-code/README.md

 ### Specific Instructions

 The "Specific Instructions" text area allows you to provide detailed instructions for the AI model.
-These instructions are not just passed along verbatim; instead, they are carefully analyzed and expanded upon by the model.
+These instructions are passed along verbatim; in addition, they are also carefully analyzed and expanded upon by the model.
 The AI will:

 1. Interpret your instructions in the context of the selected agent
 2. Break down complex instructions into manageable steps